cuishuhao/BNM/README.md

 code release for ["Towards Discriminability and Diversity: Batch Nuclear-norm Maximization under Label Insufficient Situations"]() ( CVPR2020 oral)

 ## One-sentence description
-We proved in the paper that Batch Nuclear-norm Maximization (BNM) could ensure the prediction discriminability and diversity, which is an effective conclusion under label insufficient situations.
+We prove in the paper that Batch Nuclear-norm Maximization (BNM) could ensure the prediction discriminability and diversity, which is an effective method under label insufficient situations.

-## Appilcation
+## Application

 ### Operation approach